The ritual Year Workshops

-A series of seasonal seminars for the maker, design and curious.
+A series of seasonal seminars for the maker, design and creatively curious

-Join me as we explore the art of meaningful design:1.
-R&D Pt1: Research
+Join me as we explore the art of meaningful creativity, through eight ‘season specific’ workshops:

 -